edwinosky/sentinel/README.md

 If the wallet has been resynched alreaedy, you will see no output which is what you want to see and it means you can skip the next sync step.

-## 4. Check That Your Vivo Wallet is Synced
+## 4. Check That Your ADV2 Wallet is Synced

 Go back into your root Vivo directory, then check the status of your sync: